 All my recipes come with step-by-step video tutorials with extra tips not mentioned in the blog post, so make sure you watch the video below to ensure success - and if you enjoy the show, please consider subscribing to my YouTube channel.
 Thank you!

-Here are all the ingredients you'll need to make this recipe.
-For amounts, check out the full recipe card below.
+Here are all the ingredients you'll need and important notes about them.
+For amounts and full instructions, check out the full recipe card below.

-- Palm sugar, finely chopped
+- Palm sugar, finely chopped.
+Read more about palm sugar here.

 - Dried shrimp, roughly chopped if large

-How to Make Corn Cucumber Salad ตำแตงข้าวโพด (tum tang kao poad)
+How to Make Corn Cucumber Salad

 Here are all the steps to make this recipe.
 If this is your first time, I highly recommend watching the video tutorial to ensure success.

 - Bring a large pot of water to a full boil.
-Add corn and boil for 6 minutes.
+Add corn and boil for 6-7 minutes.
 Remove from water, sprinkle the corn with salt on all sides and let cool completely.

 - Once cooled, lay the corn on its side and slice the kernels off the cob, trying your best to keep the kernels together in big pieces; set aside.
 You will need roughly 165 g of corn kernels, so depending on the size of the ear, you may not need all of it.

-- In a mortar and pestle, pound garlic and chilies until there are no more chunks.
-Add palm sugar and pound until mostly dissolved.
-Add dried shrimp and long beans, and pound briefly just to crush the long beans.
+- Add dried shrimp and long beans, and pound briefly just to crush the long beans.
 Add tomatoes, fish sauce and lime juice, adding also a few pieces of the lime rind after juicing.

 - Add cucumber, corn and the chunks of the salted duck egg, toss to mix with a spoon.
-Plate and arrange the wedges of salted duck eggs on top.

 - Yield: Serves 2